Aloidendron barberae (Dyer) Klopper & Gideon F.Sm.

 SA Tree No: 28

 Aloidendron barberae is a striking sculptural tree aloe bearing a rounded, neat crown.
 It was previously known as Aloe barberae.
 It forms an excellent focal point in the garden.
-It is easily distinguished by its grey, smooth bark, green recurved leaves and pink flowers during winter.
+It is easily distinguished by its grey, smooth bark, green recurved leaves and salmon pink flowers in winter.
 It thrives in cultivation and is easily propagated.
 Due to its massive stem base, it should preferably not be planted close to any buildings.

 Aloidendron barberae is Africa's largest aloe reaching up to 15 m in height and 0.9 m in stem diameter.
 The branching is forked or dichotomous and eventually forms a spreading, rounded crown.
-It leaves are arranged in a dense rosette, they are long, narrow, deeply channelled and curved.
-The leaf surface is dark green with a toothed margin.
-The inflorescence is simple or divided into three side branches.
-The racemes are cylindrical and its tubular flowers rose pink (green-tipped) and appear during June and July.

 Distribution and habitat

 Its habitat is subtropical coastal forests, kloofs and dry valleys in the summer rainfall eastern regions of southern Africa.
 Aloidendron barberae is widely distributed from near East London in Eastern Cape through the former Transkei area, KwaZulu-Natal, Swaziland and Mpumalanga and northwards to Mozambique and East Africa.

 Derivation of name and historical aspects